- discusses where to direct the endowment’s funds and its work programmes before submitting them to the board of directors for approval,

-In 2021, the Microbiome Foundation is supporting two major new projects in the field of gut microbiota:
+Since 2021, the Microbiome Foundation has been supporting two new large-scale projects in the field of gut microbiota:

-The Autism and Microbiote Project, an innovative and promising intestinal microbiota transplant therapy for autism spectrum disorders, which aims to restore the symbiosis between the host and its microbiota.
+The Autism and Microbiome project, an innovative and promising intestinal microbiota transplant therapy for autism spectrum disorders, which aims to restore the symbiosis between the host and its microbiota.